-· Liquidity risk
+Liquidity risk

-Liquidity risk is the risk that NBS will encounter difficulty in meeting commitments associated with its financial liabilities and future commitments.
-These commitments include repayment of deposits as they mature and payment of interest as it falls due.
+Liquidity risk is the risk that NBS will have difficulty meeting its financial commitments.
+These commitments include repayment of investments and payment of interest on investments.
 NBS' ability to meet its payment obligations is connected to the loans it makes and to NBS' ability to obtain a flow of new deposits.
-If reinvestment rates or borrower repayments were to reduce materially, or there was an event which caused significant loss of confidence in NBS, there is a risk that NBS may not have enough cash on hand at any one time to pay depositors in a timely manner.
+If reinvestment rates or borrower loan repayments were to reduce materially, or there was an event which caused significant loss of confidence in NBS, there is a risk that NBS may not have enough cash on hand at any one time to pay interest on investments or to repay investments.

+NBS has a Liquidity and Market Risk Policy for managing liquidity risk.
 NBS actively manages the maturity profile of its assets and liabilities, ensuring there are sufficient funds available to meet its financial obligations as they fall due.
+Liquidity is monitored daily.